LucasPages/LucasPages/README.md

 ## My work

-I am currently working primarily on a tenant-aware API - _and self-deploying it on a VPS_ - to manage data in the field of _Hydrogeology_, aka the study of ground water.
-I am primarily using Django Rest Framework and making use of `django-tenants` and `django-tenants-users` to make this happen.
+I am currently working on the development of an API and associated front-end to manage and visualize data in the field of _Hydrogeology_, aka the study of ground water.
+I am primarily using Django Rest Framework for the backend and Next.js for the front-end.

 ## Contact